coverclock/com-diag-rustler/README.md

 ## Targets

-Various versions of this software has at one time or another been installed and tested with the following combinations of hardware and software.
+Various versions of this software have at one time or another been installed and tested with the following combinations of hardware targets and software platforms.
 Your mileage may vary.

 "Nickel"
 Intel NUC5i7RYH